 2012 Update: For follow-ups, see Anthropology is the worst college major for being a corporate tool, best major to change your life (August 2012) and Anthropology and the Liberal Arts (May 2012).

-Dominguez also cited the report from the Bureau of Labor Statistics, projecting well-above average job growth for anthropologists in the coming decade.
-I believe Dominguez was reading from an earlier version than the one I tweeted from Lance Gravlee during the Rick Scott episodes.
-In any case, Dominguez said she was surprised by these numbers (I was too), but those are the projections.2
+Dominguez also cited a report from the Bureau of Labor Statistics, projecting well-above average job growth for anthropologists in the coming decade.
+Dominguez said she was surprised by these numbers (I was too), but those were the projections.
+[See endnote #2 and also see the 2019 History and Uses of the Occupational Outlook Handbook for an account of what happened to that website]

 As Dominguez said, “anthropology could brag more.”
 We can be stronger–let’s encourage our undergraduate majors and work to make those jobs real.